ali-vakilzadeh/Writing_Planner_Advanced/README.md

 ---

 Happy Writing!
-We hope the Writing Planner Basic helps streamline your creative process.
+We hope the Writing Planner Advanced helps streamline your creative process.